-- LIBC has worked hard to minimize the impact on public health and to limit disruptions. - With the economic issues that we are facing for the next few years as a result of the COVID-19 pandemic, LIBC has developed an Economic Recovery & Resiliency Plan that will assess and address immediate needs and long-term recovery. - To aid in the coronavirus recovery effort, LIBC offered \$1.5 million of CARES (2020-2021) & \$1.5 million of ARPA (2021-2022) funds, totaling \$3 million, of Small Business Interruption Grants to support businesses with recovery. - LIBC adopted a work-from-home practice which resulted in increased services conducted via phone, email, video conference and social media usage. - LIBC recognized the need for broadband and connectivity as students were forced to attend school remotely, and as employees were forced to work from home.
+- LIBC has worked hard to minimize the impact on public health and to limit disruptions. - With the economic issues that we are facing for the next few years as a result of the COVID-19 pandemic, LIBC is developing an Economic Recovery & Resiliency Plan that will assess and address immediate needs and long-term recovery. - To aid in the coronavirus recovery effort, LIBC offered \$1.5 million of CARES & ARPA funds for Small Business Interruption Grants to support businesses with recovery. - LIBC adopted a work from home practice which resulted in increased services conducted via phone, email, video conference and social media usage. - LIBC recognized the need for broadband and connectivity as students were forced to attend school remotely, and as employees were forced to work from home.

 The CEDS is a document that should be used as a guide to understand the regional economy and to improve it.
-It provides a description of current economic and demographic conditions of the region, a SWOT analysis, an analysis of industry clusters, and lists the economic development goals and objectives and projects developed by the Tribe.
 It is critical that continuous lines of communication and outreach continue with the general public, government decision makers, and business investors.